mbd-s/dotfiles/README.md

 # Dotfiles

-My personal dotfiles for a `fish` shell on a Silicon Mac running macOS 13, including basic tools and opinionated settings.
-You probably don't want to adopt these wholesale, but feel free to use what you like.
+My personal dotfiles for a `fish` shell on an ARM-based Mac, including essential tools and opinionated settings.
+You probably don't want to adopt these wholesale, but feel free to take what you like.

 ## 🧭 Prerequisites